Why Consistency Beats Programming in Tactical Fitness

 That premise is correct for a small percentage of athletes.
 For the majority, and especially for tactical athletes operating in environments with irregular schedules, high operational demands, and constantly shifting recovery quality, it is largely wrong.
 That's the problem CF-ONE programs are built to solve: consistent, structured training that works in real tactical conditions, not controlled ones.

+For most people, most of the time, consistent training at moderate quality beats optimal programming done inconsistently.
+Not by a little.
+By a significant margin.
 If you're deciding whether a structured program or self-directed training makes more sense for your situation, the CF app vs DIY programming comparison breaks that decision down directly.

 The Evidence on Training Consistency vs. Program Design